EDORA-AGENT/EDORA-OS-/README.md

 </div>---

 🧠 What is EDORA OS?
-##MADE BY XIAO LOUIE - a 12-year-old programmer
 EDORA OS is an experimental operating-system simulation written in C++.

 The project is designed to recreate the feeling of using an operating system — including a kernel layer, login system, shell, virtual drives, filesystem management, applications, security simulation and network utilities — while still running as a normal application on the host operating system.